 “Jennifer’s passion for ‘women who write’ is evident in her ongoing commitment to those of us who do.
 In a soft voice she fearlessly leads, directs, and most of all…deeply cares.
-We wrote from our hearts and she opened hers, steering us here, guiding us there and always… leading us right back to ourselves.” —N.P., Dallas, TX
+We wrote from our hearts and she opened hers, steering us here, guiding us there and always… leading us right back to ourselves.”

 “Jennifer provided a warm and accepting safe haven for us to share the tender parts of ourselves through writing exercises presented with an expert and delicate hand.
 The format kept us moving, thinking, laughing, writing, and the time flew!
-At the end of this weekend, I felt both inspired and encouraged that, maybe, just maybe, I really can write!” —A.S., Lenox, MA
+At the end of this weekend, I felt both inspired and encouraged that, maybe, just maybe, I really can write!”

-Jennifer’s story is emblematic of her whole generation, who “forgot” how important the health of the planet is to our own personal health and well-being.
-She calls on readers to begin the process of transformation at the intersection of the personal, political and planetary, starting with the inner work necessary for effective activism.
+In this lyrical, hard-hitting memoir, one American woman’s journey is set against the larger landscape of the political upheaval and global climate disruption of her time and place.
+In telling the story of a generation who “forgot” how important the health of our planet is to our personal and collective well-being, Jennifer Browdy calls on readers to remember our primary connection to the Earth and begin the process of transformation at the intersection of the personal, political and planetary.

-“She documents the process of waking up to the world around us and she demonstrates how vibrant and rewarding an engaged life can be.” —Mary Pipher, author of Reviving Ophelia & The Green Boat: Reviving Ourselves in Our Capsized Culture
+“With this fine book, Browdy makes connections between the personal and the planetary.
+She documents the process of waking up to the world around us and she demonstrates how vibrant and rewarding an engaged life can be.
+This memoir is advocacy writing at its best.”

-Jennifer Browdy’s memoir “can inspire us all to see how our lives have been hijacked or distracted from what we most deeply desire, and how we can reclaim our lives for the sake of life on Earth.” —Joanna Macy, author of Coming Back to Life
+“Jennifer Browdy has chosen to write what she calls a “purposeful memoir….Her choice can inspire us all to see how our lives have been hijacked or distracted from what we most deeply desire, and how we can reclaim our lives for the sake of life on Earth.”

 An Anthology Celebrating the Power of Women’s Words

 What do women write about when they’re being most authentic and passionate?